nevermined-io/nvm-docs/docs/tutorials/searching-information.md

 ### Search by asset name

-The [main Metadata attributes]((../architecture/specs/Spec-METADATA#main-attributes)) (like name, author, description, etc) are under the `service.attributes.main` object in the DDO/Metadata object.
+The [main metadata attributes](../architecture/specs/Spec-METADATA#main-attributes) (like name, author, description, etc) are under the `service.attributes.main` object in the DDO/Metadata object.
 So for searching all the assets with a certain name you can run a query like this:

 ```json
 {